ayushdixit487/ayushdixit487/README.md

 I'm Ayush, a Data Engineer at TCS Gurgaon.
 I have a creative and focused mindset with a strong sense of ownership.
 I really enjoy solving real-world problem by converting my thoughts and ideas into a working code.
 I have experience working with a range of different programming languages, frameworks  I am always looking for opportunities to work with innovation and creativity.
 I'm not only good at programming but also excellent at communication.

 ```
-Data Engineer (noun): A person that transforms raw data into useful business details.
+Programmer (noun): A machine that turns coffee into code
 ```

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />